“In the world of Internet Customer Service, it’s important to remember your competitor is only one mouse click away.” – Doug Warner

 - Has a broader reach and includes more lifecycle components, such as customer development, retention, and win-back.

 To make a long story short, the retained customers may buy from you again, or they might not.
 The loyal customers, in turn, will choose your brand and encourage others to start shopping with you.
 As simple as that.

 Goals of eCommerce Loyalty Programs

-· Increase in share of wallet.
 It’s critical to create conditions that satisfy the customers’ requirements in certain categories.
 This is normally carried out through the system of bonuses and benefits.
-‘All-in-one purchases’ is the model that must be stimulated by a loyalty program.

-· Fighting customer churn.
-Loyalty programs aim at decreasing the number of left customers and paying special attention to the customers at risk.
+Loyalty programs aim at decreasing the number of customers who chose to leave and paying special attention to the customers at risk.
 A good loyalty program becomes an attraction that helps retain customers.

-· Customer attraction.
-While the main goal of a loyalty program is to retain the existing customers and increase the number of repeat orders, it can also be used as an instrument for customer acquisition through referral methods, such as emails, shareable URLs, social media, etc.
+While the main goal of a loyalty program is to retain existing customers and increase the number of repeat orders, it can also be used as an instrument for customer acquisition through referral methods, such as emails, shareable URLs, social media, etc.

 Critical KPIs to Measure eCommerce Loyalty Program

 Measuring the success and effectiveness of an eCommerce loyalty program requires tracking key performance indicators that provide insights into various aspects of customer engagement, retention, and program performance.